PelionIoT/meta-mbl/walkthrough.md

 ```
 minicom -D /dev/ttyUSB0
 ```
+Use a baud rate of 115200, [8N1](https://en.wikipedia.org/wiki/8-N-1) encoding, and no hardware flow control.

 Now connect the Raspberry Pi 3's micro USB socket to a USB power supply.
 It should now boot into Mbed Linux.